Flavors & Fragrances (ICAP P2)

 Professional integration

-The ICAP Flavors and Fragrances master's degree corresponds to sectors of the chemical industry with high recruitment potential.
+The ICAP Flavors & Fragrances master's degree is designed for sectors of the chemical industry with high recruitment potential.

-The feedback from the survey conducted by the Observatoire de le Vie Etudiante indicates that 60 to 70% of graduates are employed after 6 months.
+Feedback from surveys carried out by the Observatoire de le Vie Etudiante indicates that 60-70% of graduates are in employment within 6 months.

 Read more